-If you are in Australia, and you have a reasonable suspicion that a child, youth or vulnerable adult is at risk of harm from abuse you must report your concern to your supervisor (Branch Director or International Director) and to the relevant state or territory civil authority.
+If you are in Australia, and if there is a reasonable suspicion that a child or vulnerable person is at risk of harm from abuse you must report your concern to your supervisor and to the relevant state or territory civil authority.

-If you are outside of Australia, and there is a reasonable suspicion that an Australian child, youth or vulnerable adult is at risk of harm or abuse; or if there is a reasonable suspicion that an Australian citizen or resident of Australia is perpetrating abuse, you must report your concern to your supervisor and to the Australian Federal Police.
+If you are outside of Australia, and if there is a reasonable suspicion that an Australian child or vulnerable person is at risk of harm or abuse; or if there is a reasonable suspicion that an Australian citizen is perpetrating abuse, you must report your concern to your supervisor and to the relevant state or territory civil authority.
 In addition, you must abide by the legal requirements relating to child protection in your jurisdiction.